Pipe-Runner-Lab/affordance-learning-sandbox/README.md

 1. `chmod +x <path-to-appimage>`
 2. `sudo apt install libfuse2`

+**Note:** When running Isaac Sim, sometimes it will take some time to compile the shaders.
+This is normal and will only happen the first time you run the application or if the cache has been cleared.
+Either way, if you click anywhere else from the main window, Linux will think that the app has crashed and will ask you to force quit.
+To work around this, just wait for the shaders to compile and don't click anywhere else when the compilation is being done.

 ### ⚛️ Nucleus

 The USD files for Franka robots and a few other models are used from the Nvidia Omniverse Nucleus server.
 The Nucleus server can be started by running the following command.
 A one time local server credentials creation will be needed when Nucleus is setup for the first time.